We have one single aim: to motivate and support millions more people to make and sustain changes that will improve their health.

 Find out more

-Life stage is a key driver of health behaviour, and we believe that organising our activity around our audience in a holistic way rather than issue-by-issue will drive better results.
-PHE’s Health and Wellbeing Directorate is organised around three broad life stages – Starting Well, Living Well and Ageing Well – and we use these lifestages in developing our work.
+Life stage is a key driver of health behaviour, and we believe that structuring our activity around our audience in a holistic way, rather than issue by issue, will drive better results.
+PHE's Health and Wellbeing Directorate is organised around 3 broad life stages – Starting Well, Living Well and Ageing Well – which we use to develop our work.